elephantscale/vault-consul-labs-answers/lab10/README.md

 ### Step 1) Prepare

-* Press Ctrl+C to terminate the dev server if you are running it at at http://127.0.0.1:8200 before proceeding.
+* Press Ctrl+C to terminate the dev server if you are running it at http://127.0.0.1:8200 before proceeding.

 * Machines that need access to information stored in Vault will most likely access Vault via its REST API.
 For example, if a machine were using AppRole for authentication, the application would first authenticate to Vault which would return a Vault API token.
 The application would use that token for future communication with Vault.